East Brisbane Toothache emergency

 Is toothache always a dental emergency?

-Not always, but severe, worsening, throbbing or swelling-related toothache should be assessed urgently.
+Not always.
+Mild sensitivity may not be urgent, but severe, worsening, throbbing, night-time or swelling-related toothache should be assessed promptly.

 Why does my tooth hurt when I bite?

-Pain when biting can be linked with a crack, infection, inflamed ligament, high bite or gum problem.
+Pain when biting can be linked with a crack, infection, inflamed ligament, high bite, gum problem or pressure around the tooth.
 Assessment is needed to confirm the cause.

 Can antibiotics fix toothache?